Peter W Swaan Ph.D., M.Pharm.

 Karen Whalen Pharm.D., BCPS, FAPhA

 Karen Whalen received her Doctor of Pharmacy degree with highest honors from the University of Florida.
 She completed a Pharmacy Practice Residency at the Moses Cone Health System followed by a Primary Care Residency at the James A. Haley Veterans’ Hospital.
 Following residency training, Dr. Whalen was a faculty member in the Department of Pharmacy Practice at Nova Southeastern University (NSU) for 12 years.
 While at NSU College of Pharmacy, she was an eight-time recipient of the Golden Apple Award for Teaching Excellence.
 In 2008, Dr. Whalen joined the faculty of the University of Florida College of Pharmacy as assistant director of the St. Petersburg Campus.
 In 2010, she transitioned to the main campus in Gainesville.
-She now serves as the Assistant Dean for Curricular Affairs and a Clinical Professor in the Department of Pharmacotherapy and Translational Research.
+Since then she has served in various administrative roles for the college, including Assistant Dean for Clinical Education and Assistant Dean for Curricular Affairs.
+She currently serves as the Associate Dean for Professional Advancement & Assessment and a Clinical Professor in the Department of Pharmacy Education and Practice.
 Her excellence in teaching has been recognized with the Faculty Recognition Award in 2011 and 2012, and the Teacher of the Year Award in 2013.

 Dr. Whalen is a Board Certified Pharmacotherapy Specialist.
 She has practiced ambulatory care pharmacy in a variety of settings including an academic family medicine center, community pharmacy practice, and a Veterans’ Affairs Healthcare System.
 Dr. Whalen is active in local, state and national pharmacy organizations, and is a Fellow of the American Pharmacists Association and a past president of the Florida Pharmacy Association.
 She is a past recipient of the National Community Pharmacists Association Pharmacy Leadership Award, and the Florida Pharmacy Association Jean Lamberti Mentorship Award.